lukso-network/docs/docs/standards/getting-started/01-create-universal-profile.md

 :::info

-If you have deployed your UP via the lsp-factory, you can skip this section.
+If you have deployed your UP with [lsp-factory.js](../../tools/lsp-factoryjs/introduction/getting-started.md), you can skip this section.
 Your profile details were already setup on deployment :)

 :::